-Fiesta Pasta Salad is loaded with corn, black beans, tomatoes, jalapeño, cilantro, and a fresh lime vinaigrette for a zesty, flavorful, summer side dish!
+Fiesta Pasta Salad is a Mexican pasta salad loaded with corn, black beans, tomatoes, jalapeño, cilantro, and a fresh lime vinaigrette for a zesty, flavorful, summer side dish!

 Any time I make pasta salad, I like to dress it with about two-thirds of the dressing, mix everything together, and refrigerate for awhile to allow all of the flavors to meld.
 Then just before serving, I stir in the remaining dressing, since so much of the original dressing gets absorbed into the pasta while chilling.
 The result is a pasta salad that boasts flavor through and through!

 I’ve already decided that I’m going to make Fiesta Pasta Salad again come Memorial Day.
 The busy-ness of May will be mostly behind us, the last day of school will be mere days away, and I’ll be ready to wholeheartedly welcome summer.
 So what better way to celebrate than stuffing my face with my new favorite pasta salad?!
 Hope y’all love it just as much…and may the force be with all of us these next few weeks. 😉

 - 1/2 cup extra-virgin olive oil, or canola oil

 - 1 1/2 teaspoons salt

 - 1 teaspoon freshly ground black pepper

 - 8 ounces corkscrew pasta, cooked in salted water according to package directions & drained

 - 2 (15-ounce) cans black beans, drained & rinsed